Fat is something that we don’t like hanging on our bodies. Am I right or not? This way or another we have to understand what fat really is first.

 Short Chain Triglycerides (SCT)

 1-5 Carbon atoms, for example, Butyric acid and it’s occurred in butter.
-Butter has a combination of different lengths, that’s why is solid, but that Butyric acid cause its melting point is really low and can melt a lot easier than some other, longer, chains.
+Butter has a combination of different lengths, that’s why is solid, but that Butyric acid causes its melting point to be really low and can melt a lot easier than some other, longer, chains.

 Medium Chain Triglycerides (MCT)

 6-12 Carbon atoms can occur in Coconut oil or goat or sheep cheese.

 Long Chain Triglycerides (LCT)